SB-540

 Plain Language

-Operators must proactively and unconditionally disclose to all minor account holders that they are interacting with AI, not a human.
-Compliance may be achieved in one of two ways: (1) a constantly visible on-screen disclaimer, or (2) a disclosure at the beginning of each session plus a reminder at least every three hours during continuous interactions.
-This is not conditional on whether the minor could be misled — disclosure is mandatory for all minor accounts.
-Compare to subsection (e), which imposes a separate conditional disclosure for all users.
+Operators must unconditionally disclose to minor account holders that they are interacting with an AI, not a human.
+The operator may satisfy this through either a constantly visible disclaimer or a notice at the beginning of each session plus reminders at least every three hours during continuous interactions.
+This obligation is unconditional for minors — unlike subsection (e), which applies to all users only when a reasonable person could be misled.

 Statutory Text